REGENT: A Retrieval-Augmented Generalist Agent That Can Act In-Context In New Environments.

 Experimental Evaluation in Unseen Environments

 We plot the normalized return obtained by all methods in various unseen environments for various number of demonstrations.
 Use the dropdown menu to toggle amongst the four figures.
 We compare with JAT (from Huggingface), an open source reproduction of Gato (from Google Deepmind).
 Its 'All Data' variant is pre-trained on 5-10x the data used by REGENT.
-We also compare with JAT/Gato after it is finetuned on the few demonstrations that are available in each unseen environment.
+We also compare with JAT/Gato after it is parameter-efficient finetuned and fully finetuned on the few demonstrations that are available in each unseen environment.
+We also include a comparison to JAT/Gato with RAG at inference time.
 We compare with MTT (from Meta) on the ProcGen environments, where it was pretrained on a order-of-magnitude more data than REGENT.

 JAT/Gato Unseen Metaworld and Atari Environments

 We observe that R&P and REGENT can generalize well to unseen metaworld and atari environments.
 R&P is a surprisingly strong baseline, but REGENT improves on R&P consistently.
 JAT/Gato cannot generalize to most unseen environments.
 REGENT (and even R&P) outperform even the 'All Data' variants of JAT/Gato which were pre-trained on 5-10x the amount of data.
-Both JAT/Gato models struggle to perform even after finetuning.
-But, REGENT further improves after finetuning, even with only a few demonstrations.
+Both JAT/Gato models struggle to perform after full finetuning and perform slightly better after PEFT.
+REGENT (and even R&P), without any finetuning, outperforms all finetuned variants of JAT/Gato.
+REGENT further improves after finetuning, even with only a few demonstrations.
 To highlight REGENT's ability to adapt, we note that we only vary the number of states in Atari demonstrations until 25k.
 The closest generalist policy that finetunes to new Atari environments, MGDT (from Google Deepmind), requires 1M transitions.

 Qualitative Visualization